Vinayak-009/weather_app/README.md

-# Deploying a Live Weather App on Cloud Run
+# Deploying a Live Weather App on Cloud Run Using Github Actions

 ## Key Highlights

 - 🐍 Developed the application using Python.
 - 🌐 Integrated the robust OpenWeather API for precise and current weather information.
 - 📦 Deployed the app on Google Cloud Run as a Container.
-- ☁️ Automated the entire CI/CD pipeline seamlessly with Google Cloud Build and GitHub.
+- ☁️ Automated the entire CI/CD pipeline seamlessly with GitHub Actions.

 ## Tools and Technology